davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/vgt/05-5-exercises.md

 +++

+A cyclic group.

++++

+A similar, also interesting question: If a group contains one element, what kind of group is it?
 This is often called the trivial group.
 It is:
 - Cyclic because applying the single action leads you back to the same location.
 - Abelian because the multiplication table is symmetric along the diagonal and it doesn't order what matter you perform actions in.
 - Symmetric because it corresponds to all permutations of size one.